 Some inconsistency in the quality of the products.

 The Okuma Ceymar range is one of the most comprehensive groups of spinning reels around.
-The C-10, which we’re focusing on in this review, is a lightweight reel perfect for fishing trout, sunfish, small perch, and plenty of other great small fish.
+The C-10 is a lightweight reel perfect for fishing trout, sunfish, perch, and plenty of other small fish.
 It’s got a capacity of 110yd/4lb, which means it needs to be paired with an ultra-lightweight fishing rod for maximum effect.
-This will give you a fantastic set up that won’t overpower the fish you’re trying to catch.
+The setup should keep you from overpowering the fish you’re trying to catch.

-The corrosion-resistant body design means it’s suitable for both freshwater and saltwater fishing, but, due to the size, this is definitely more geared towards freshwater.
-It has a fantastic 8-bearing drive system and elliptical gearing setup, which is what provides such a smooth performance.
+The corrosion-resistant body design means it’s suitable for both freshwater and saltwater fishing.
+But due to the size, it’s definitely more geared towards freshwater.
+Its 8-bearing drive system and elliptical gearing setup help provide a smooth performance.